 The two principal centres of population and industry in Australia, the metropolitan areas of Sydney and Melbourne, make the greatest demands for electric power, and their growth has been associated with the development of large deposits of coal located relatively close to the source of demand.
 This, together with the fact that the major water resources are also located in the south-eastern portion of Australia, materially influences the distribution of industrial population and the location of major electric power stations.
 By far the most important source of energy used in the production of electric power in Australia is coal.
-At 30 June 1971 thermal power equipment represented 70.9 per cent, hydro plant 26.8 per cent, and internal combustion and gas turbine equipment 2.3 per cent of the total installed generating capacity.
+At 30 June 1972 thermal power equipment represented 71.6 per cent, hydro plant 26.0 per cent, and internal combustion and gas turbine equipment 2.4 per cent of the total installed generating capacity.

 Most of Australia is poorly supplied with water, only about 13 per cent receiving an annual rainfall of 30 inches or over, and these areas are confined largely to Tasmania and to the narrow coastal strip along the east coast of the mainland.
 The only region on the mainland of Australia high enough to receive reliable winter snowfall, and from which, therefore, reasonably constant water supplies throughout the year can be expected, is the mountain chain which stretches from the high plateaux of south-eastern New South Wales to the north-eastern highlands of Victoria.
-The hydroelectric potential of this area is considerable, and plans have been formulated to develop more than 4,000,000 kW by 1975.
+The hydro-electric potential of this area is considerable, and plans have been formulated to develop more than 4,000,000 kW by 1975.
 The two major construction projects in this area are the Snowy Mountains and Kiewa schemes.
 Other hydro-electric potential does exist on the mainland on the rivers of the coastal areas of New South Wales and Queensland, but the amount available is smaller than the potential of the Alpine region.
-In Tasmania, hydro-electric resources have been estimated at about 50 per cent of the total Australian hydro-electric potential.
+In Tasmania, hydro-electric potential.
 On the mainland the chief source of energy is coal; in Tasmania it is water.